billymwangi/project-phase-2/README.md

 Tello Real Estate Agency has a dataset of home features collected from the county houses.
 They include the number of bathrooms, number of bedrooms, number of floors, square footage of living space amongst others, as seen in the dataset attached.
 The agency wants to understand the relationship between these features and the sale prices of houses in King County, and particularly, which features most affect the prices.

 ## Objectives
-The following are the questions whose answers we seek in the analysis:
+The following are the questions whose answers we have come up with in this analysis:
-* Are the various features significant predictors of house prices?
+* To understand the relationships between the various features and the sale price of a house.
-* Which features are highly considered in determination of house prices?
-* Are some or all of these features related to each other?
-* What are the peak house sale seasons?
+* To determine the peak house sale season.
-We used multiple regression analysis to answer the above questions.
+* To build a multiple linear regression model that identifies the most important factors that influence the sale price of a house.
+* To use the model to gain insights into the home sales market and improve decision-making processes.

 ## Data Understanding and Analysis